What is Bitcoin?

 There is no company behind Bitcoin.
 Bitcoin itself is more like a synthetic commodity similar to gold.
-Asking the question of how Bitcoin is making money is just as nonsensical as asking how gold makes money.
-Bitcoin as a network functions and operates according to well-designed incentives.
-As such Bitcoin is metaphorically described as a living organism that pays people (aka miners) to keep it alive.
-Bitcoin truly is the first decentralized autonomous organization mimicking the functions and operations of a central bank.
+Asking the question of how Bitcoin makes money is just as nonsensical as asking how gold makes money.
+Bitcoin, as a network, functions and operates according to well-designed incentives.
+As such Bitcoin is metaphorically described as a living organism that pays people i.e., miners) to keep it alive.
+Bitcoin truly is the first decentralized autonomous organization (DAO) mimicking the functions and operations of a central bank.

 Who owns Bitcoin?

 Because Bitcoin is composed of a loose and decentralized community, it is owned by everybody and nobody at the same time.
-Just like nobody owns the email technology, no one owns the Bitcoin network but everyone can use it.
-There is no CEO, no sales force, no marketing department, no emergency hotline.
+Just like nobody owns email technology, no one owns the Bitcoin network, but everyone can use it.
+There is no CEO, no sales force, no marketing department, or no emergency hotline.

-Bitcoin was launched as a peer-to-peer electronic cash system by its pseudonymous creator Satoshi Nakamoto.
-As of this day, Bitcoin’s creator is unknown.
-All that is known is that Satoshi built on various cryptographic and computer-technology related breakthroughs to come up with what today comprises Bitcoin.
-There’s an entire prehistory to Bitcoin with many smart solutions that ultimately failed for various reasons.
+Bitcoin was launched as a peer-to-peer electronic cash system by its pseudonymous creator, Satoshi Nakamoto.
+As of this day, Bitcoin’s true creator is unknown.
+All that is known is that Satoshi built on various cryptographic and computer-technology-related breakthroughs to come up with what today comprises Bitcoin.
+There’s an entire prehistory to Bitcoin, with many smart solutions that ultimately failed for various reasons.

 What is its purpose?